unkn0wn-root/resterm/README.md

 - `max-events` stop after N events (Resterm still records the transcript).
 - `max-bytes` / `limit-bytes` cap downloaded payload size.

 The Pretty/Raw/Headers tabs collapse into a JSON transcript when a stream finishes and the history entry exposes a summary (`events`, `bytes`, `reason`).
+More SSE options and transcript fields live in [docs/resterm.md#server-sent-events-sse](./docs/resterm.md#server-sent-events-sse).

 ### WebSockets